PhilippHoyerCoC/GhostNetFishing/README.md

 <tomee>
   <Resource id="MyDataSource" type="DataSource">
       JdbcDriver com.mysql.cj.jdbc.Driver
-      JdbcUrl jdbc:mysql://localhost:3307/ghostnet
+      JdbcUrl jdbc:mysql://localhost:3306/ghostnet
       UserName ghostnet
       Password geheim
       JtaManaged true
   </Resource>
 </tomee>
 ```
-- Add mysql-connector-j-8.1.0.jar (adhered in the project root directory) to lib of tomee
+- Add mysql-connector-j-8.1.0.jar (adhered in the project config directory) to lib of tomee

 ## Start application:
 The application was developed with Intellij.
 When you have the tomee server installed and configured properly as shown below you can set the tomee server as runtime.